onnx/onnx-mlir/docs/AccelNNPAHowToUseAndTest.md

 These tests uses the same test code with numerical tests for CPU (`test/modellib` and `test/numerial`), but uses different cmake file(`test/accelerator/NNPA/numerical/CMakeLists.txt`).

 ##### Conv2D
 Since Conv2D of zDNN library only supports the case where dilations equal to one, `-dilation=1` option are added in `test/numerical/TestConv.cpp`.
 Also, since only VALID and SAME_UPPER as pading type are supported, `-padding=valid_upper is prepared to use the pading type.
 Currently dynamic height and weight dimension are not supported.
-So `-dim=static` are provided.
+So `-dim=static` are provided to test only static dimension case.
-To set data range for input data and weightsi n Conv2D, an environment variable `TestConvNNPA_DATARANGE` are used.
-Currently the value is 0.1 written in cmake file to pass the test.
+To set data range for input data and weight in Conv2D, an environment variable `TEST_DATARANGE` are used.
+Currently the value is "-0.1,0.1" written in cmake file to set the range from -0.1 to 0.1.

 ##### Gemm
 Since `alpha` and `beta` should be one for Matmul of zDNN library, `-alpha=1` and `-beta=1` options are added in `test/numerical/TestGemm.cpp` and set in the CMakeLists.txt (`test/accelerator/NNPA/numerical/CMakeLists.txt`)

 ##### LSTM
-Since LSTM of zDNN library does not support peephole tensor, `-peephole=0` are added in `test/numerial/TestLSTM.cpp` and set in the CMakeLists.
+Since LSTM of zDNN library does not support peephole tensor, `-peephole=0` are added to set the configuration in the tests.

 ##### GRU
-Since GRU of zDNN library support only LinearBeforeReset=1, `-linerBeforeReset=1` option is added in `test/numerial/TestGRU.cpp` and set in the CMakeLists.
+Since GRU of zDNN library support only the case where the linear transformation is applied before multiplying by the output of the reset gata, `-linerBeforeReset=1` option is provided to set the configuraiton in the tests.

 ### Backend tests